How Does the Premium Tax Credit Work for Health Insurance?

 - Federal tax refund: You get your health insurance subsidy in a lump sum at the end of the year.

-There's no difference in the size of your discount between the two methods, but they differ in when you receive the subsidy.
+There's no difference in the size of your discount between the two methods.
+The only difference is when you get the subsidy.

 For the advance premium tax credit, here are the steps: